Omokiti/Omokiti/README.md

 Welcome to my Github Profile.
 Please feel free to check out my projects built with HTML, Css, JavaScript, React and Node.js.

-I am a frontend developer who enjoys creating beautiful user interfaces and APIs using suitable web technologies and following best practices.
+I am a Software Engineer who enjoys creating beautiful user interfaces and APIs using suitable web technologies and following best practices.

 I also enjoy learning, writing and documenting about things I learn.